Local thermometry of NbSe$_2$ flake with delta-$T$ noise measurements: Device fabrication and its - and -behavior

 \section{Device fabrication and its $T$- and $B$-behavior}

 Thin NbSe$_2$ flake is first mechanically exfoliated from commercial bulk crystal (HQgraphene) onto polydimethylsiloxane stamp and is then transferred to the prepatterned $30\,\text{nm}$ thick gold contacts on an oxidized silicon chip.
 The same procedure is then repeated for the hBN flake which is deposited above the NbSe$_2$ flake to protect it from oxidization.
 The optical micrograph of the device is shown in Fig.~\ref{fig1}(a).
 All the measurements are performed in a $^3$He refrigerator at bath temperatures $4.2\,\text{K}$~(gas) and $0.7\,\text{K}$ (liquid).
-The magnetic field is perpendicular to the plane of the flake.
-The details of our noise measurements can be found in Supplemental Material of~\cite{Tikhonov2014}.
+Where introduced, magnetic field is perpendicular to the plane of the flake.
+The details of our noise measurements can be found in Appendix~A.